For the sake of story telling, let’s consider a recent project in Windcliff.

 The home sold to new owners for $830,000 and a complete interior remodel began immediately.
 The buyers ended up putting about $470,000 into the wall-to-wall complete remodel.
-The home is the number one performer in the Windcliff Vacation Rental program, rents for $725/night in Prime Season and brings its new owners more than $60,000/year after commissions and rental expenses.
+The home is a top performer in the Windcliff Vacation Rental program, rents for $1,600/night in Prime Season and brings its new owners more than $200,000/year after commissions and rental expenses.

 Depending on down payment, financing terms, financing costs, and a multitude of other variables specific to every individual buyer, we can only estimate using typical current rates etc. that a 30-year mortgage w/20% LTV on a home like this might run in the neighborhood of $3,000-$3,500/mo.
 HOA dues, taxes, utilities and maintenance costs for a similar home in Windcliff typically run in the neighborhood of an additional $1,250-$1,450/mo.

 Home Purchase $830,000 Remodel Expense $470,000 80% LTV Down Payment $260,000